typedb/typedb-driver-examples/commerce/bookstore/README.md

   - book
 - person
   - user
-- order

 #### Relations

 The bookstore schema has the following relations:

-- reviewing
-- taging
+- review
-- ordering
+- order
 - tag-hierarchy

 #### Rules

 The bookstore schema has two rules to demonstrate rules usability.

 The first one works for genre tags, serves no real purpose but follows the following basic logic — a child (sub-tag) of my child is my child.
-The first rule text:
+The code for the first rule:

 ```
 rule super-tag-hierarchy:
     when {
-        $b isa genre;
-        $p isa genre;
-        $bb isa genre;
         (sup-tag: $p, sub-tag: $b) isa tag-hierarchy;
         (sup-tag: $b, sub-tag: $bb) isa tag-hierarchy;
     } then {